 - Funeral and burial expenses if you lost a loved one in the semi-truck accident

-Non-economic damages are compensation for non-monetary losses after a serious truck accident.
+Non-economic damages are compensation for non-monetary losses after a serious semi truck accident.
 These include but are not limited to:

 - Pain and suffering

 - Loss of enjoyment in daily activities

 In rare instances, punitive damages may be available.
 This compensation is meant to punish those responsible for the accident involving a semi truck.